stein189/Devkit/readme.md

 ## Intoduction

 The devkit is a toolbox which makes it easy to install codesniffer into your projects.
-The kit also alows you to manage your ruleset.xml in one location for all your projects.
+The kit also allows you to manage your ruleset.xml in one location for all your projects.

 ## Getting started